PurpBatBoi/GodotRetroStuff/README.md

 # Godot Retro Stuff — RLS Visuals for Godot 4

-An RLS rendering pipeline for Godot 4.6+, built as a GDExtension (C++) with accompanying shaders.
+An Retro-Style rendering pipeline for Godot 4.6+, built as a GDExtension (C++) with accompanying shaders.
 Aims to faithfully recreate the look and feel of the retro fixed-function graphics hardware — vertex lighting, RDP color combiner, color quantization, dithering, and VI post-processing — all running in real-time.

 ![RLS rendering demo](media/photo1.png)